surgeexperiments/disaster_rendering_engine/README.md

 Project:
 - setup: npm install
-- TODO: UPDATE : compile with webpack: npm run wp / wpw : you can run the content in /build and get full debugging ability with ts files
 - run in browser: npm run serve
 - run tests: npm run test (all scripts are in package.json)